siyuan-note/user-guide-en_US/General Operations/Editor and shortcuts.md

 * {: id="20210115221624-pe5vf0f"}Mind map mode: It can be accessed by right-clicking the document drop-down menu on the file tree.
 It only supports basic creation and movement.
 It is mainly used to organize ideas, quickly create and browse document outlines
 * {: id="20210115221624-ucyrhbm"}Instant rendering mode: This mode is used by default when opening a document, and Markdown syntax can be used for document editing and typesetting
 * {: id="20210115221624-gv1xsc0"}Expert mode: It can be accessed by right-clicking the document drop-down menu on the file tree.
-Document editing and typesetting in the way of Markdown source code #TODO#
+Document editing and typesetting in the way of Markdown source code
 {: id="20210115221624-88iolz1"}

 ## Shortcuts